Hestia-Tech/Hecate/README.md

 **Cryptographic memory vault and secure fragment manager**

 > Named after the goddess of magic.
 The project uses dark-magic-themed naming for aesthetic purposes only.
-It does not involve occult practices.
+It involve occult practices.
 It is a software security project.

 ---